Lombards: Second century

-This double mention has been interpreted as an editorial error by Gudmund Schütte, in his analysis of Ptolemy.
+The first of these entries has been interpreted as an editorial error by Gudmund Schütte, in his analysis of Ptolemy.

 Difficult to evaluate, the Historia Langobardorum codicis Gothani mentions Patespruna in Saxony, probably Paderborn, as one of the places the early Langobardi lived.

 From the second century onwards, many of the Germanic tribes recorded as active during the Principate started to unite into bigger tribal unions, such as the Franks, Alamanni, Bavarii, and Saxons.
 The Lombards are not mentioned at first, perhaps because they were not initially on the border of Rome, or perhaps because they were subjected to a larger tribal union, like the Saxons.
 It is, however, highly probable that, when the bulk of the Lombards migrated, a considerable part remained behind and afterwards became absorbed by the Saxon tribes in the Elbe region, while the emigrants alone retained the name of Lombards.
 However, the Historia Langobardorum codicis Gothani states that the Lombards were subjected by the Saxons around 300 but rose up against them under their first king, Agelmund, who ruled for 30 years.
 In the second half of the fourth century, the Lombards left their homes, probably due to bad harvests, and embarked on their migration.